AnthonyGallante/FlobbyBlob/README.md

 # FlobbyBlob: A Simple Flappy Bird Clone

-I made this in a few days after work just to get re-aquainted with Godot.
+I made this in a few days after work just to get re-aquainted with Godot.<br>
-Please ignore the horrid file structure.
-This was more or less a speedrun.
+<b>Please ignore the horrid file structure.
+This was more or less a speedrun.</b>

 https://github.com/user-attachments/assets/fb126e84-11cd-424d-8047-52a094b9fa40